The good news is: There is no Price Police!

 However, at any point when you are not actually in conversation with a client you can review your pricing.
 For example, you might set a price for your package of £600, but later you might realise, “Oh wow, based on the results I’m getting at the moment, and the amount of energy that I’m putting into my work , I don’t feel that I’m charging enough to reward myself for all the years of training and experience I have.
 I’m going to increase that price to £900.”

 You can do that anytime you choose (there is no Price Police, remember?)

 My message for you is this – just get started!
-You will get further and faster in business if you start somewhere and are willing to move, than if you stand still waiting to get clarity.
+You will get further faster in business if you start somewhere and are willing to move, than if you stand still waiting to get clarity.

 The mistake you’ll almost definitely make

 The truth is (between you and me) is that most of us start off not charging enough.
 When I started as a coach, the first client I enrolled paid £60 for a six-week coaching package (that’s right, that worked out at £10 per coaching session!).
-Then, when I started this business, Selling from the Heart, the first workshop I ran, where I taught the very same content I now charge £500-£1,000 for, was only £47.
+Then, when I started this business, Selling from the Heart, the first workshop I ran, where I taught the very same content I now charge up to £1,000 for, was only £47.